 You should also take into account the potential damage to your business.
-A social media crisis starts when the events can seriously impact the bottom line of your business.
+What constitutes a social media crisis?
+A social media crisis is an event that could have a negative impact on your business’s bottom line.

 Stages of social media crisis management

-Social media crisis management does not start when you spot a sudden growth in number of negative mentions.
+Social media crisis management starts well before you spot a sudden growth in the number of negative mentions.

 You can safely assume that a social media crisis will hit your company sooner or later.